jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
+- implement update of individual contacts when viewing the contact list

 - OnClick listener in the groupsEditor interface is broken
 - redo data import to better support a per contact update
 - activity for creating group